 Located a 30-minute drive away from Tucson, Saguaro National Park will reward you with the dramatic beauty of the Sonoran Desert.
 Established in 1933, the park is named for the gigantic indigenous cacti (saguaro) that are sprinkled throughout the park.

-Each section offers a visitor center, majestic cactus forests, and miles of trails for hiking, mountain biking, horseback riding, and spotting wildlife, such as Gila woodpeckers, desert tortoises, jackrabbits, and more.
+Each section offers a visitor center, cactus forests, and miles of trails for hiking, mountain biking, horseback riding, and spotting wildlife, such as Gila woodpeckers, desert tortoises, jackrabbits, and more.

-You can also take a scenic drive along the Cactus Forest Scenic Loop Drive or camp in nearby Gilbert Ray Campground.
+You can also take a scenic drive along the Cactus Forest Scenic Loop Drive or camp in the nearby Gilbert Ray Campground.
+The park is open daily from 5am to sunset for a $25 one-week admission fee per car.

 8. Discover Tohono Chul Park